 Apparel and Uniform

 In order that a consistent appearance is maintained when representing the GSGA, the uniform colors will be white shirt, navy sweater or wind shirt, and tan or khaki trousers.
 Women may wear tan or khaki skirts or Bermuda shorts as appropriate.
-Shorts may be worn by course raters at the discretion of the rating captain for the day.

 The suggested dress uniform for the Annual Meeting and similar types of business meetings is specified in a memorandum from the GSGA office.
 Business casual dress is standard for committee meetings which are held at the GSGA headquarters.
 GSGA volunteer apparel may be worn at other times, so long as discretion is used.